junglok/tem-docs/docs/faqs/faq.md

 #### **How to release terminal's screen lock?**

-??? question "(LOCK+OTP) How to release terminal's screen lock"
+??? note "(LOCK+OTP) How to release terminal's screen lock"

     When the screen lock is activated while using OTP, it prompts for a password with a message like :